 Access our Pharmacy System

-Members can register and login to our Pharmacy Benefit Manager (PBM) system by going to MyCatamaranRx.com.
-This site allows members to search for pharmacy locations, price pharmacy claims, order mail order refills, determine generic availability for your medication, lookup drug interactions and side effects.
+Members can register and login to our Pharmacy Benefit Manager (PBM) system by going to CarelonRx.com.
+This site allows members to search for pharmacy locations, price pharmacy claims, order mail order refills, determine generic availability for your medication, and lookup drug interactions and side effects.

 Pharmacy Network Information

 Freedom Health uses a network of pharmacies that is equal to or exceeds CMS requirements for pharmacy access in your area.
-In the State of Florida, Freedom Health has 4,134 pharmacies in their network.
-These pharmacies are contracted through our Pharmacy Benefit Administrator, Spectral Solutions.
+In the State of Florida, Freedom Health has 5,004 pharmacies in their network.
+These pharmacies are contracted through our Pharmacy Benefit Manager (PBM), CarelonRx.

-We also list pharmacies that are in our network but are outside our service area.
+We also have pharmacies that are in our network but are outside our service area.
 Please contact Freedom Health at 1-800-401-2740 for additional information.
 TTY users should call 711.
-Hours are October 1 to February 14 from 8 a.m. to 8 p.m.
-7 days a week and February 15 to September 30 from 8 a.m. to 8 p.m.
-Monday through Friday for additional information.
-Member Services also provides free language interpreter services for non-English speakers.
+Hours are October 1 to March 31 from 8 a.m. to 8 p.m.
+EST 7 days a week and April 1 to September 30 from 8 a.m. to 8 p.m.
+EST Monday through Friday.
+Member Services also provides free language interpreter services for non-English speakers

 A formulary is a list of drugs covered by your plan to meet patient needs.

 To search for a drug, click on the link below.
-Once the page is opened, select your county and plan then type in your drug name or drug category in the “Search” box.
+Once the page is opened, select your year, county and plan.
+On the search page, type in your drug name or drug category in the search box.
 You can even download the Formulary in a PDF version.